SatoshiPortal/boltz-rust/README.md

 The goal of this project is to develop a working boltz client that supports:

 - [] normal submarine swaps: Chain->LN for both Bitcoin & Liquid
+Here we will pay an onchain script address for boltz and boltz will pay our LN invoice.

 - [] reverse submarine swaps LN->Chain for both Bitcoin & Liquid
+Here we will pay an LN invoice to boltz and boltz will fund an onchain script for us to sweep.

+## Script

-This requires building a one-time use wallet for the following bitcoin script:
+This requires building a `one-time use and dispose wallet` for the following bitcoin script (p2shwsh ONLY):

 ```
     HASH160 <hash of the preimage>